 We will know the effectiveness of the steps that we are taking to raise awareness of modern slavery through:

-• monitoring the number of national referral mechanism referrals made from our first responders
+• monitoring the number of NRM referrals made from first responders from ourselves.

-• monitoring the number of duty to notify (MS1) made from our first responders
+• monitoring the number of Duty to Notify (MS1) made from first responders from ourselves.

 • post-training evaluations to measure participants’ confidence in identifying signs of modern slavery and their understanding of the process of reporting and accessing support